Uterus transplantation: Saudi Arabia

 The first modern day attempt at a uterine transplant occurred in 2000, in Saudi Arabia.
-Dr. Wafa Fageeh transplanted a uterus, taken from a 46-year-old patient, into a 26-year-old patient whose uterus had been damaged by hemorrhaging following childbirth.
+Wafa Fageeh transplanted a uterus, taken from a 46-year-old patient, into a 26-year-old patient whose uterus had been damaged by hemorrhaging following childbirth.
 Because the patient ultimately needed for the uterus to be removed after just 99 days, due to necrosis, whether or not the case is considered successful is disputed, but the uterus did function for a time, with the patient experiencing two menstrual cycles.
 Members of the medical community have expressed concerns over the ethics of the procedure.

 Turkey

-The first incidence of a uterine transplant involving a deceased donor occurred in Turkey on 9 August 2011; the surgery, performed by Dr. Ömer Özkan and Dr. Munire Erman Akar, at the Akdeniz University Hospital in Antalya, on Derya Sert, a 21-year-old patient who'd been born without a uterus.
+The first incidence of a uterine transplant involving a deceased donor occurred in Turkey on 9 August 2011; the surgery, performed by Ömer Özkan and Munire Erman Akar, at the Akdeniz University Hospital in Antalya, on Derya Sert, a 21-year-old patient who'd been born without a uterus.
 In this case, the patient enjoyed long-term success with the transplanted uterus, experiencing periods and, two years post-surgery, pregnancy.
 During that pregnancy, Sert underwent an abortion in her first trimester, after her doctor was unable to detect a fetal heartbeat, but this is a common complication and may not have been related to the transplant.
 Following another pregnancy that was initiated with in vitro fertilisation and sustained for 28 weeks, the patient finally delivered a baby on June 4, 2020.

 Sweden

-In Sweden in 2012, the first mother-to-daughter womb transplant was done by Swedish doctors at Sahlgrenska University Hospital at Gothenburg University led by Mats Brännström.
+In Sweden in 2012, the first mother-to-daughter uterine transplant was done by Swedish doctors at Sahlgrenska University Hospital at University of Gothenburg led by Mats Brännström.

 In October 2014, it was announced that, for the first time, a healthy baby had been born to a uterine transplant recipient, at an undisclosed location in Sweden.
 The British medical journal The Lancet reported that the baby boy had been born in September, weighing 1.8 kg (3.9 lb) and that the father had said his son was "amazing".
 The baby had been delivered prematurely at about 32 weeks, by cesarean section, after the mother had developed pre-eclampsia.
-The Swedish woman, aged 36, had received a uterus in 2013, from a live 61-year-old donor, in an operation led by Dr. Brännström, Professor of Obstetrics and Gynaecology at the University of Gothenburg.
+The Swedish woman, aged 36, had received a uterus in 2013, from a live 61-year-old donor, in an operation led by Brännström, Professor of Obstetrics and Gynaecology at the University of Gothenburg.
 The woman had healthy ovaries but was born without a uterus, a condition that affects about one in 4,500 women.
 The procedure used an embryo from a laboratory, created using the woman's ovum and her husband's sperm, which was then implanted into the transplanted uterus.
 The uterus may have been damaged in the course of the caesarian delivery and it may or may not be suitable for future pregnancies.
 A regimen of triple immuno-suppression was used with tacrolimus, azathioprine, and corticosteroids.
 Three mild rejection episodes occurred, one during the pregnancy, but were all successfully suppressed with medication.
 Some other women were also reported to be pregnant at that time using transplanted uteri.